zephyrproject-rtos/trusted-firmware-m/docs/design_docs/booting/secure_boot_hw_key_integration.rst

 HW key(s) might stored in OTP memory which is an expensive resource, so storing a large key (such as RSA) is inefficient.
 Therefore, it is assumed that only the hash of the ROTPK will be stored in the HW.
-If only the hash of the public key is stored in the HW then the whole public key must be transfered to the device, because it must be available during image verification.
-This transfer can be done in the same way as how the hash of the key is transfered to the device with the current solution.
+If only the hash of the public key is stored in the HW then the whole public key must be transferred to the device, because it must be available during image verification.
+This transfer can be done in the same way as how the hash of the key is transferred to the device with the current solution.
 A new TLV type (TLV_KEY) can be introduced to carry the whole public key.
 The corresponding public key will be appended to the image itself in the manifest area.
 It has the drawback that the